Fatal insomnia: Differential diagnosis

 Other diseases involving the mammalian prion protein are known.
-Some are transmissible (TSEs, including FFI) such as kuru, bovine spongiform encephalopathy (BSE, also known as "mad cow disease") in cattle, and chronic wasting disease in American deer and American elk in some areas of the United States and Canada, as well as Creutzfeldt–Jakob disease (CJD).
-Until recently, prion diseases were only thought to be transmissible by direct contact with infected tissue, such as from eating infected tissue, transfusion, or transplantation; research suggests that prions can be transmitted by aerosols, but that the general public is not at risk of airborne infection.
+Some are transmissible (TSEs, including FFI) such as kuru, bovine spongiform encephalopathy (BSE, also known as mad cow disease) in cattle and chronic wasting disease in American deer and American elk in some areas of the United States and Canada, as well as Creutzfeldt–Jakob disease (CJD).
+Until recently, prion diseases were thought to be transmissible only by direct contact with infected tissue, such as from eating infected tissue, transfusion or transplantation; research suggests that prions can be transmitted by aerosols but that the general public is not at risk of airborne infection.

 Treatments

 Treatment involves palliative care.
 There is conflicting evidence over the use of sleeping pills, including barbiturates, as a treatment for the disease.
 Symptoms of fatal familial insomnia may be treated with medications.

 Clonazepam may be prescribed to treat muscle spasms, and eszopiclone or zolpidem may be prescribed to help treat insomnia.
 However, these drugs do not work in the long term.

 Prognosis

-Like all prion diseases, the disease is invariably fatal.
+Like all prion diseases, FFI is invariably fatal.
 Life expectancy ranges from seven months to six years, with an average of 18 months.

-Epidemiology & History
+Epidemiology and history

-Fatal insomnia was first described by Lugaresi et al., in 1986.
+Fatal insomnia was first described by Elio Lugaresi et al. in 1986.

-In 1998, 40 families were known to carry the gene for FFI globally: eight German, five Italian, four American, two French, two Australian, two British, one Japanese, and one Austrian.
-In the Basque Country, Spain, 16 family cases of the 178N mutation were seen between 1993 and 2005 related to two families with a common ancestor in the 18th century.
-In 2011, another family was added to the list when researchers found the first man in the Netherlands with FFI.
-While he had lived in the Netherlands for 19 years, he was of Egyptian descent.
-Other prion diseases are similar to FFI and could be related, but are missing the D178N gene mutation.
+In 1998, 40 families were known to carry the gene for FFI globally: eight German, five Italian, four American, two French, two Australian, two British, one Japanese and one Austrian.
+In the Basque Country of Spain, 16 family cases of the 178N mutation were seen between 1993 and 2005 related to two families with a common ancestor in the 18th century.
+In 2011, another family was added to the list when researchers found the first man in the Netherlands to be diagnosed with FFI.
+Whilst he had lived in the Netherlands for 19 years, he was of Egyptian descent.
+Other prion diseases are similar to FFI and may be related but are missing the D178N gene mutation.

 As of 20 September 2022, 37 cases of sporadic fatal insomnia have been diagnosed.
-Unlike in FFI, those with sFI do not have the D178N mutation in the PRNP-prion gene; they all have a different mutation in the same gene causing methionine homozygosity at codon 129.
+Unlike in FFI, those with sFI do not have the D178N mutation in the PRNP gene; they all have a different mutation in the same gene causing methionine homozygosity at codon 129.

 Nonetheless, the methionine presence in lieu of the valine (Val129) is what causes the sporadic form of disease.
-The targeting of this mutation is another strategy that has been suggested as possible for treatment, or hopefully as cure for the disease.
+The targeting of this mutation has been suggested as a strategy for treatment, or possibly as a cure for the disease.